Monteverdi Choir

 “If there was a Nobel prize for choirs, the Monteverdi Choir should be its laureate.”
 Le Monde

-The recipient of many awards, the Monteverdi Choir was named ‘Best Choir’ at the Oper!
-Awards in 2024 with the jury noting that: “At festivals, on concert tours and in their numerous recordings, this is an ensemble whose quality will always leave the listener speechless.”
+The recipient of many awards, the Monteverdi Choir was named ‘Best Choir’ at the 2024 Oper!
+Awards, with the jury noting that: 'At festivals, on concert tours and in their numerous recordings, this is an ensemble whose quality will always leave the listener speechless.'

-On Good Friday 2025, the MCO’s own recording label, Soli Deo Gloria, released its first new recording since before the global pandemic with an album of Bruckner and Gesualdo motets recorded live in concert in October 2024, conducted by Jonathan Sells.
-In September, an album will be released of Charpentier conducted by Christophe Rousset that was toured across Europe last December.
+On Good Friday 2025, the MCO’s own record label, Soli Deo Gloria, released its first new recording since before the global pandemic – an album of Bruckner and Gesualdo motets recorded live in concert in October 2024, conducted by Jonathan Sells.
+This was followed in September 2025 by an album of Charpentier Christmas music conducted by Christophe Rousset, and recorded during a critically-acclaimed European tour in December 2024.

 “The Monteverdi Choir has dominated the choral scene worldwide for more than 50 years.”
 The Guardian